moshafieeha/UT-ECE-Student-Resources/README.md

 🤝 **Why Share Your Code?**
 Sharing your code is a win-win!
 Here's why:

-- **Build Your Portfolio**: Open-sourcing your projects adds valuable experience to your portfolio.
-It demonstrates your skills and commitment to potential employers or academic opportunities.
+- **Build Your Portfolio**: Open-sourcing your projects demonstrates your skills and commitment to potential employers/academic opportunities.
-- **Gain Recognition**: Get credit for your hard work!
-Sharing your contributions allows you to establish a presence in the academic and professional community.
+- **Gain Recognition**: Sharing your contributions allows you to establish a presence in the professional community.
 You can showcase your work on your profile and use it as a reference.
-- **Foster Collaboration**: Collaboration leads to innovation.
-By making your code available, you invite others to build upon your work, leading to improvements, new ideas, and better solutions.
+- **Foster Collaboration**: By making your code available, you invite others to build upon your work, leading to improvements, new ideas, and better solutions.
 <br>

 💡 **Have a Resource to Share?**